-If you do not see this option, you should instead double-click on the EndNote .zip file, you will see the "extract all" tool.
-Single-click on the ENX5Inst.msi file and run the "extract all" tool.
+If you do not see this option, you should instead double-click on the EndNote .zip file and you will then see the "extract all" tool.
+Single-click on the ENXInst.msi file and run the "extract all" tool.
 NOTE: the number "5" or "6" or "7" in the file name will depend on which version of EndNote you choose to download.
 These directions are the same, regardless of which version you have chosen.

-A web-based version of EndNote is also available, called EndNote Web.
-With this version, you set up a personal account on the EndNote Web site and store your citations on the web (cloud-based) instead of on your own computer.
+A web-based version of EndNote is also available, called EndNote Online (formerly called EndNote Web.)
+With this version, you set up a personal account on the EndNote online site and store your citations on the web (cloud-based) instead of on your own computer.
 You can create an account in multiple ways:

-For more information on registration and getting started, see this guide from the company that makes EndNote.
+For more information on registration and getting started, see this page from the company that makes EndNote.

 Add-ons called "connection files" allow you to search online databases directly through EndNote.
 We generally recommend that you search within the database's native browser and export references from within the database to EndNote.
 However, if you also want to use the EndNote interface to search databases, there are thousands of connection files available from the Endnote web site.